tansey-lab/batchie/README.md

 ### Prerequisites

 You must have Nextflow and docker installed to run the examples shown here.
-See :ref:`install-nextflow-docker` for more details.

-Because our pipeline is recursive, we are not able to run it completely in nextflow.
-We have a small python wrapper around nextflow in ``nextflow/scripts/batchie.py`` for running this pipeline.
-All that is required to run this script is a recent version of python3 and to have nextflow installed.
-The batchie python package does not need to be installed locally, since nextflow can launch all jobs in our container if the ``-profile docker``, ``-profile singularity``, ``-profile podman``, etc. flags are used.

 ### Prospective Mode

-Assume you have a :py:class:`batchie.data.Screen` containing one or more :py:class:`batchie.data.Plate` s that you have not yet observed.
+Assume you have a `batchie.data.Screen` containing one or more `batchie.data.Plate` s that you have not yet observed.

 In prospective mode, BATCHIE will tell you which of those unobserved plates should be run next.
 The prospective pipeline has the following steps:

-#.
-Train the specified model given the observed plates
+1. Train the specified model given the observed plates
-#.
-Use the trained model to predict on all unobserved plates
+2. Use the trained model to predict on all unobserved plates
-#.
-Use the model predictions on unobserved data to score all the unobserved plates
+3. Use the model predictions on unobserved data to score all the unobserved plates
-#.
-Chose one or more plates with the best scores
+4. Chose one or more plates with the best scores
-#.
-If ``--batch-size`` is specified, repeat from step 3 until <batch_size> plates have been revealed, if <batch_size> plates have been revealed, repeat from step 1.
+5. If ``--batch-size`` is specified, repeat from step 3 until <batch_size> plates have been revealed, if <batch_size> plates have been revealed, repeat from step 1.

 From the root of the repository, you would run a command like this: